 2. ERM technology stacks expand into GRC

-Enterprise risk management has expanded beyond simple financial governance, reaching into security, IT, third-party relationships and governance risk and compliance (GRC).
-A comprehensive GRC platform can be a critical integration tier for all types of risk management activities to create and manage policies, conduct risk assessments, understand risk posture, identify gaps in regulatory compliance, manage and respond to incidents and automate the internal audit process.
+Enterprise risk management has expanded beyond financial issues to also reach into cybersecurity; IT; third-party relationships; and governance, risk and compliance (GRC) procedures.
+A comprehensive GRC platform can be a critical integration tier for all types of risk management activities.
+An organization can use one to create and manage policies, conduct risk assessments, understand its risk posture, identify gaps in regulatory compliance, manage and respond to incidents, and automate the internal audit process.

-CIOs need to confirm that their risk technology stack is adequate for each task and used thoughtfully, proactively and not just reactively, Valente suggested.
-Consider integrating the following into a more comprehensive risk technology stack:
+CIOs need to confirm that their risk management technology stack is adequate for each task and used proactively, not just reactively, Valente said.
+Consider integrating the following functions into a more comprehensive technology stack:

-- intelligence analytics for geopolitical risks, natural disasters and other incidents;
+- Risk intelligence tools to analyze geopolitical risks, natural disasters and other incidents.

-- third-party risk assessment tools to track sanctions, security incidents and financial health;
+- Third-party risk assessment tools to track sanctions, security incidents and financial health in other organizations.

-- security systems to assess the potential impact of vulnerabilities, breaches and cyber attacks; and
+- Cybersecurity systems to assess the potential impact of security vulnerabilities, data breaches and cyberattacks.

-- social media monitoring capabilities to track sudden changes in brand reputation.
+- Social media monitoring capabilities to identify sudden changes in brand reputation.

 3. ERM seen as a competitive advantage

-Many companies view risk management as a way to increase their competitive advantage instead of simply avoiding bad situations -- especially since the onslaught of the COVID-19 pandemic.
+Organizations now often view risk management as a way to increase their competitive advantage instead of simply a risk avoidance exercise, especially since the onslaught of COVID-19.

 "Although many companies suffered economic losses during the pandemic," Valente noted, "we also saw many companies pivoting to new opportunities that did not exist before."

-"Companies with a transformational approach to risk," Valente explained, "can mobilize their teams and business leaders quickly to jump on a new gap in the market."
-When, for example, Ikea's store traffic plummeted during the initial pandemic lockdown, the retail furniture company quickly implemented a new contactless pickup system that allowed customers to securely pick up their purchases, according to Valente.
+"Companies with a transformational approach to risk can mobilize their teams and business leaders quickly to jump on a new gap in the market," Valente explained.
+When, for example, Ikea's store traffic plummeted during the initial pandemic lockdown, the furniture retailer quickly implemented a new contactless pickup system that let customers securely pick up their purchases, according to Valente.

 4. Wider use of risk appetite statements

 Risk appetite statements emerged in the financial industry to improve communication with employees, investors and regulators.
 Some risk is required to expand a pool of loans, but if too many customers default, a bank needs a program in place to trigger decisive action.
-So, for example, banks might establish a safety baseline for mortgage defaults or fraudulent transactions that still allows them to turn a profit.
+For example, banks might establish a safety baseline for mortgage defaults or fraudulent transactions that still lets them turn a profit.

-He explained that companies face numerous challenges in implementing an effective risk appetite statement.
-Some executives believe it could limit their ability to pursue new opportunities, while others are concerned that a poorly worded statement might be misinterpreted as condoning unacceptable practices.
+He explained that companies face numerous challenges in creating an effective risk appetite statement.
+Some executives believe it could limit their ability to pursue new business opportunities, while others are concerned that a poorly worded statement might be misinterpreted as condoning unacceptable practices.

-5. Panels of subject matter experts expedite risk assessment and response
+5. Subject matter experts expedite risk assessment and response

 Bringing all the risk information together is important, but experts are also required to make sense of it.
-Enterprises are increasingly using the GRC platform to create an informed network of subject matter experts for critical projects, Matlock said.
-When issues emerge that span multiple departments, such as a security incident involving IT, legal and HR, an appropriate panel of experts in those areas can quickly and automatically be included to assess the risk and take action.
+Enterprises are increasingly using their GRC platform to create an informed network of subject matter experts for critical projects, Matlock said.
+When issues spanning multiple departments emerge, such as a security incident involving IT, legal and HR, an appropriate panel of experts in those areas can quickly assess the risk and take required actions.

-Risk assessment at the beginning of a new project is table stakes.
-Devising the best plan and finding a system that supports a timely risk response yields the best results.
-"It is the maintenance of risk and the timely response to risk throughout a project's lifespan that has the biggest impact on success," Matlock reasoned.
+Risk assessment at the beginning of a new project is table stakes now.
+Devising the best plan and creating a process that supports a timely risk response yields the best results.
+"It is the maintenance of risk and the timely response to risk throughout a project's lifespan that has the biggest impact on success," Matlock said.

 6. Risk mitigation and measurement tools multiply

-Tools for actively measuring and mitigating risks are getting better, said Keri Calagna, principal at multinational professional services network Deloitte.
-Among the improvements are internal and external risk sensing tools that help generate the risk intelligence that detects trending and emerging risks.
+Tools for actively measuring and mitigating risks are getting better, said Keri Calagna, a principal at Deloitte who is the professional services firm's advisory leader on strategic risk and resilience in the U.S. Among the improvements are internal and external risk-sensing tools that help generate the risk intelligence needed to detect trending and emerging risks.

 In addition, Calagna reported that enterprises are turning to more integrated tools that do the following:

-- capture leading indicators to show how a risk is trending;
+- Capture leading risk indicators to show how a risk is trending.

-- promote accountability for the actions taken to mitigate risk; and
+- Promote accountability for the actions taken to mitigate risk.

 7. GRC meets ESG